mgrzanka/Antivirus/README.md

 # Requirements
-This program needs to be ran with sudo.
+This program needs to be placed in a directory named Antivirus in ~ directory.
+It has to be ran with sudo.
 If it's not, the proper message will be displayed.

 Packages:
 This program requires following external libraries: pyinotify, crontab, chardet